-Robotics knowledge is a main role in developing driverless cars.
+Robotics knowledge plays key role in developing driverless cars.
 Skill set for Robotics.
-Fast growing career options-Robotics and Artificial Intelligence.
+Fast growing career options: Robotics and Artificial Intelligence.

 Thrun’s team at Stanford created the robotic vehicle Stanley which won the 2005 DARPA Grand Challenge and its US$2 million prize from the United States Department of Defense.
 The team developing the system consisted of 15 engineers working for Google, including Chris Urmson, Mike Montemerlo, and Anthony Levandowski who had worked on the DARPA Grand and Urban Challenges.